 Security professionals are in high demand in all areas of industry, especially within the federal government.
 Scholarships for cyber security, homeland security, intelligence, international security, and national security are all available from private and government agencies.
 The government sponsors security studies scholarships because they want to attract the top talent to the field, while private security firms and organizations often sponsor scholarships to improve the industry overall.

 There is plenty of flexibility when applying to scholarships for security majors.
 Scholarships may request a specific specialization or allow students to only state they are enrolling in a general security degree program.
-However, since distance learning is becoming exceptionally popular, many organizations are imposing fewer restrictions on how the student earns his or her degree.
+However, since distance learning is becoming exceptionally popular, many organizations are imposing fewer restrictions on how student earns his or their degree.

 The scholarships below are featured by Security Degree Hub as a service to students.
-We do not sponsor any scholarship, and make no claims to their legitimacy.
+We do not sponsor any scholarship and make no claims to their legitimacy.
 Information is accurate at the time of publishing.
 Scholarships are presented in alphabetical order by title.

 1. (ISC)² Information Security Undergraduate Scholarship

 The (ISC)² Information Security Undergraduate Scholarship awards $1000-5000 scholarships for cyber security or information assurance to up to 20 undergraduate students each year.
 To be eligible, you must have a GPA of at least 3.3.
-This scholarship is open to citizens of any country, and can be used at any college or university worldwide.
+This scholarship is open to citizens of any country and can be used at any college or university worldwide.
 Part-time and online students are welcome to apply.
 The award does not auto-renew; students must reapply every year to be considered.
 To apply, students need to provide a resume or CV, unofficial transcripts, and a letter of recommendation, and answer several essay questions.
 The application period runs from December to February.